richpalmerjr/richie-mat/README.md

 ### Rename Variables
 Quickly rename single letter variables to modern format within the highlighted code.
 Will also add var: line with newly named variables.
 Ideally, the :Code line should not be selected in order to have the variable declaration to the correct place in the code.
 If :Code is highlighted, then the declaration will be added above the :Code line

+### Add a Break
+Quickly add a break in the position where the cursor is.
+The name of the Break will be automatically named with the code member name and a number (-01, -02, etc)

 ## Requirements

 This extension assumes a workspace setup for MAT development.
 It is primarily intended for use on files with the `.focus` extension, as configured in the context menus.